-For the nine-month period ended September 30, 2023, our operating activities generated cash of \$20.2 million.
-Cash receipts from contract drilling services (\$766.8 million) were partially offset by cash expenditures for contract drilling, shorebase support, and general and administrative costs (\$729.8 million) and placement of cash collateral related to certain tax matters (\$16.8 million).
+For the nine-month three-month period ended September 30, 2023 March 31, 2024, our operating activities generated cash of \$20.2 million \$59.0 million.
+Cash receipts from contract drilling services (\$766.8 315.7 million) were partially offset by cash expenditures for contract drilling, shorebase support, and general and administrative costs (\$729.8 256.6 million) and placement of cash collateral related to certain tax matters (\$16.8 million).

-Cash outlays for capital expenditures during the first nine months of 2023 aggregated \$99.9 million, primarily related to shipyard projects and equipment upgrades for several rigs in our fleet.
+Cash outlays for capital expenditures during the first nine three months of 2023 2024 aggregated \$99.9 million \$27.9 million, primarily related to long-lead items for the Ocean BlackRhino's shipyard projects project and equipment upgrades updates scheduled for several rigs in our fleet.

-As discussed above, in the third quarter of 2023, we issued \$550.0 million of Second Lien Notes at par and used a portion of the proceeds to repay amounts outstanding under the Exit RCF, repay and terminate our Exit Term Loan Credit Facility and redeem in full the First Lien Notes (\$381.2 million).
+As discussed above, in the third quarter second half of 2023, we issued \$550.0 million of Second Lien Notes at par and used a portion of the proceeds to repay amounts outstanding under the Exit RCF, repay and terminate our Exit Term Loan Credit Facility and redeem in full the First Lien Notes (\$381.2 million).
 Costs associated with the issuance of the Second Lien Notes and amendment of the Exit RCF were \$15.1 million.
-During the first nine months of 2023, we also made payments in connection with finance lease obligations aggregating \$14.8 million related to well control equipment on our owned drillships.
+During the first nine months of 2023, we 2024.
+We also made payments in connection with of \$4.3 million under finance lease obligations aggregating \$14.8 million related to well control equipment on our owned drillships.

-For the nine-month period ended September 30, 2022, our operating activities used cash of \$21.9 million.
-Cash expenditures for contract drilling, shorebase support, and general and administrative costs (\$590.4 million) and cash income taxes paid, net of refunds (\$15.0 million), were partially offset by cash receipts from contract drilling services (\$566.0 million) during the nine-month period.
+For the nine-month three-month period ended September 30, 2022 March 31, 2023, our operating activities used cash of \$21.9 million \$8.2 million.
+Cash expenditures for contract drilling, shorebase support, and general and administrative costs (\$590.4 million) and cash income taxes paid, net of refunds (\$15.0 232.9 million), were partially offset by cash receipts from contract drilling services (\$566.0 217.0 million) and a net refund of cash income taxes (\$7.7 million), primarily in the U.S. tax jurisdiction, during the nine-month three-month period.
 In addition, collateral deposits aggregating \$17.5 million were exchanged for letters of credit drawn under the Exit RCF, positively impacting cash flow but with a neutral effect on total liquidity.

-Cash outlays for capital expenditures during the first nine months of 2022 aggregated \$42.7 million (including capital outlays for the Ocean Endeavor and Ocean Patriot shipyard work).
-We also paid \$11.8 million in finance lease obligations related to well control equipment on our owned drillships during the period.
-Asset sales, including the sale of the Ocean Valor, generated cash proceeds of \$5.9 million, and we borrowed \$69.0 million under the Exit RCF during the first nine months of 2022.
+Cash outlays for capital expenditures during the first nine months quarter of 2022 2023 aggregated \$42.7 million \$29.4 million (including capital outlays for the Ocean Endeavor and Ocean Patriot GreatWhite shipyard work) projects completed this year).
+We also paid \$11.8 million repaid \$15.0 million in outstanding draws under the RCF and made payments in connection with finance lease obligations aggregating \$4.1 million related to well control equipment on our owned drillships during the period.
+Asset sales, including the sale of drillships.